-A preliminary billing (based on the prior year) is due and payable on March 1 of each year and the balance of the taxes are due and payable on August 1 of each year.
+A preliminary billing (based on the prior year) is due and payable on March 1 of each year and the balance of the taxes are due and payable on August 1 of each year For the current year, due to the COVID-19 pandemic Cook County taxes are due October 1.

 Property tax revenues are recognized when they become available.
 Receipts within 60 days of year-end are considered available.
 The balance of the property tax receivable which will be collected subsequent to 60 days after year-end is reflected in the accompanying financial statements as deferred revenue.
-Levies from 2019 are included in revenue.
+Levies from 2020 are included in revenue.